New Hope (Israel): History

 The party was formed by former Likud MK and former minister Gideon Sa'ar on 8 December 2020, with Sa'ar subsequently submitting his resignation from the Knesset on 9 December.
 On the same day, Derekh Eretz MKs Yoaz Hendel and Zvi Hauser announced that they would join New Hope.
 Likud MKs Yifat Shasha-Biton, Michal Shir, Sharren Haskel, and Ze'ev Elkin later joined as well.
 Meir Yitzhak Halevi joined the party on 28 December.
 Benny Begin and Dani Dayan joined on 21 January 2021, whilst MK Hila Vazan joined on 31 January.

 The party signed a surplus-vote agreement with Yamina on 4 January 2021.

 On 10 July 2022, New Hope formed a joint list with Blue and White, led by Benny Gantz, ahead of the upcoming legislative election.
 The next month, the name of the joint list, National Unity, was announced.

 In October 2023, National Unity joined the Thirty-seventh government of Israel and the Israeli war cabinet in the aftermath of the 2023 Hamas-led attack on Israel.
 Sa'ar announced on 12 March 2024 that New Hope would again be an independent faction, which was approved by the Knesset House committee the following night.
 Sa'ar stated on 16 March that his party would resign from the government and join the opposition if Prime Minister Benjamin Netanyahu did not appoint him to the Israeli war cabinet.
 Sa'ar announced on 25 March that his party had resigned from the government.
 The party rejoined the Netanyahu government in September 2024, with Sa'ar joining the cabinet as Foreign Minister.
 The party subsequently signed a merger agreement with Likud in March 2025, which will go into effect before the next election.
 The Likud Central Committee approved New Hope's merger back into the party in August 2025.

+The party merger has not been approved by the House Committee as of July 2026.

+In July 2026, MK Sharren Haskel resigned as the Deputy Minister of Foreign Affairs in July 2026, over the passage of a bill that stopped the arrest of Haredi "draft dodgers."
+The next day, she announced she was forming a new party, called Israel First.

+Sa'ar and Elkin were placed on the Likud list ahead of the 2026 Israeli legislative election.